ECHO-Chicago: Serious Mental Illness

 - Identify challenges faced by SMI patients in primary care;

 - Outline screening procedures for SMI in a primary care setting and indicate the use of quality improvement process to improve screenings;

-- State registry components of population health management and how it can be used to track SMI patients;
+- State registry components of population health management and how they can be used to track SMI patients;

 - Define how screening, brief intervention, and referral to treatment (SBIRT) can be used to treat SMI patients;

 - State the best practices for behavioral management including treating comorbid problems like pain and other substance use disorders;